-Licence condition to be imposed Licence condition details Restricted trading & Consumption on premises NYE (airport, catering - Good Friday Normal trading std) Christmas Day Normal trading December 31 st Normal opening time until normal closing time or 2:00 AM on New Year's Day, whichever is the later.
+License condition to be Licence condition to be imposed Licence condition details Consumption on Consumption on premises premises Good Friday 12:00 noon - 10:00 PM (liquor can only be served with or ancillary to a meal in a dining area) Christmas Day 12:00 noon - 10:00 PM (liquor can only be served with or ancillary to a meal in a dining area) December 31st Normal opening time until normal closing time or 2:00 AM on New Year's Day, whichever is the later Note: Trading is also allowed at other times on Good Friday and Christmas Day if authorised by an extended trading authorisation.
+Liquor can only be served with or ancillary to a meal in a dining area after 5:00 AM on Good Friday and Christmas Day.
 6-hour closure period Section 11A of the Liquor Act 2007 applies to this licence.
 Liquor must not be sold by retail on the licensed premises for a continuous period of 6 hours between 04:00 AM and 10:00 AM during each consecutive period of 24 hours.
-The licensee must comply with this 6-hour closure period along with any other limits specified in the trading hours for this licence.
-0000101 Restricted trading & NYE (except airport, catering, other public entertainment venue, vessel - std) Consumption on prer mises Good Friday 12:00 noon - 10:00 PM (liquor can only be served with or ancillary to a meal in a dining area) 12:00 noon - 10:00 PM (liquor can only be ary to a meal in a dining area) Normal opening time until normal closing time /ear's Day, whichever is the later Note: Trading is also Christmas Day if allowed at other times on Good Friday and authorised by an exte served with or ended trading authorisation.
-Liquor can only be ancillary to a meal in a dining area after 5:00 AM on Good Friday and Christmas Day.
-Plan of management Plan of Management time to time after con of Management is to for inspection on the Liquor and Gaming N e operated at all times in accordance with the dated November 2022 as may be varied from isultation with NSW Police.
-A copy of the Plan be kept on the premises and made available request of a police officer, council officer, NSW inspector, or any other person authorised iquor and Gaming Authority
+The licensee must comply with this 6-hour closure period along with any other limits specified in the trading hours for this licence Consumption on Consumption on premises premises Good Friday Normal trading Christmas Day Normal trading December 31st or 2:00 AM on Normal opening time until normal closing time New Year's Day, whichever is the later Plan of Management The premises is to be operated at all times in accordance with the Plan of Management dated February 2023 as may be varied from time to time after consultation with NSW Police.
+A copy of the Plan of Management is to be kept on the premises and made available for inspection on the request of a police officer, council officer, Liquor and Gaming NSW inspector, or any other person authorised by the Independent Liquor and Gaming Authority.
+Approved manager The licence cannot be exercised unless an individual has been appointed by Liquor and Gaming NSW as approved manager to exercise the liquor licence or the licence is transferred to a suitably qualified individual